Sol K. Bright Sr.

 Solomon Kamaluhiakekipikealiʻikaʻapunikukealaokamahanahana Bright Sr. (9 November 1909 – 27 April 1992) was an American entertainer of Hawaiian and Castilian ancestry, who played steel guitar and is most widely known as the composer of Hawaiian Cowboy.
 He was awarded the 1987 Lifetime Achievement Award from the Hawai'i Academy of Recording Arts, and inducted into the Hawaiian Music Hall of Fame in 1995.
 He was also known as Solomon Kekipi Bright Sr..

 Early life and family

 Solomon K. Bright was born the fifth of fourteen children to Hawaiian minister Andrew Laukea Bright, and church organist Alike Kekipau Bright in Honolulu.
 He was raised in a house at 910 Cooke Street in Honolulu.
-When he was a child, he gathering duck eggs in the swamps of Honolulu and sold them to stores to raise money to go to the movies.
+When he was a child, he gathered duck eggs in the swamps of Honolulu and sold them to stores to raise money to go to the movies.
 As a teenager, he won the city's Charleston dance contest — after coming in second during a prior try in which he was assaulted by the winning contestant.
 He also played the drums in the Hannah Bright Orchestra (Hannah being his slightly older sister).